miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 ### 2. Packaging the Insight: Book-Worthy Titles & SEO-Friendly Filenames

 * **Title Option 1:** The Un-Framework: A Blueprint for Durable, Local-First Software
-    * **Filename:** `un-framework-local-first-software-manifesto.md`
+    * **Filename:** `un-framework-local-first-software-blueprint.md`
     * **Rationale:** This title is provocative and philosophical, directly targeting developers who are experiencing framework fatigue.
-It uses strong keywords ("local-first," "manifesto") that capture the entry's core ideological argument.
+It uses strong keywords ("local-first," "blueprint") that capture the entry's core ideological argument.

 * **Title Option 2:** From Code to Community: A Strategic Dialogue with AI on Launching an Open-Source Project
     * **Filename:** `ai-dialogue-open-source-launch-strategy.md`